x22tri/sino-sztorik/README.md

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), uses the [MUI](https://mui.com) component library, and is connected to a MySQL database through a [Node.js/Express backend](https://github.com/x22tri/sino-sztorik-backend).

-**Please note that the project is still in alpha and contains bugs and missing functionality.**

-A live demo (with the first 5 lessons) is available at https://sino-sztorik.web.app/.
+This repository is **retired** and the live demo is no longer available.
+The course is being remade from scratch under a new name.

 ## Structural Overview